drraccoony/501cVote/README.md

 5. Unassociated user not involved in steps 1 & 2 should access DB and count votes.

 ## Additional Notes
-* Either make the candiates into an array or put them in the db.
+* Think about putting candidates in the db.
-* Use value/key saving votes for the canidates in the database.
+* Use value/key saving votes for the candidates in the database.
 * relationalize the database entries